Community of Common Destiny: Development

-International opposition led to the removal of the catchphrase from most of the draft resolutions, but it survived in two 2017 resolutions authored by the Chinese delegation: one on "no first placement of weapons in outer space", aimed at preventing an arms race in outer space, and a second on "further practical measures for the prevention of an arms race in outer space."
+International opposition led to the removal of the phrase from most of the draft resolutions, but it survived in two 2017 resolutions authored by the Chinese delegation: one on "no first placement of weapons in outer space", aimed at preventing an arms race in outer space, and a second on "further practical measures for the prevention of an arms race in outer space."
 Chinese officials subsequently cited the two UN resolutions in “an attempt to demonstrate that the concept has been broadly accepted by the international community.”
 However, when similar resolutions were approved in the 2018 session of the General Assembly, the controversial language was removed.
 Delegations from multiple countries subsequently banded together to oppose Chinese efforts to include the phrase in other multilateral documents.

 On March 11, 2018, the constitutional amendment adopted at the first meeting of the 13th National People's Congress of China added a sentence that promoted the building of a community with a shared future while developing diplomatic relations and economic and cultural exchanges with other countries.

-In August 2018, China's top diplomat, Yang Jiechi, wrote that “Building a community of common destiny for mankind is the overall goal of China's foreign affairs work in the new era” and requires a “new type of international relations.”
+In August 2018, Yang Jiechi, wrote that "Building a community of common destiny for mankind is the overall goal of China's foreign affairs work in the new era" and requires a "new type of international relations."

 Chinese Foreign Minister Wang Yi used the phrase at the 2020 Munich Security Conference.

-Chinese state media has also cited the collective effort across the globe to address the COVID-19 pandemic.

-Usage by the United Nations
+The term is frequently used in conjunction with diplomatic initiatives and is also associated with the Belt and Road Initiative.